Grand Theft Auto V: Release

-The game was first announced by Rockstar Games on 25 October 2011.
+Rockstar Games announced the game on 25 October 2011.
 They released its debut trailer one week later, with an official press release acknowledging its setting.
-Journalists noted that the announcement ignited widespread anticipation within the gaming industry, which they owed to the cultural significance of the series.
+Journalists noted the widespread industry anticipation ignited by the announcement, which they owed to the series' cultural significance.
 The game missed its original projected Q2 2013 release date, pushed back to 17 September to allow for further polishing.
 To spur pre-order game sales, Rockstar collaborated with several retail outlets to make a special edition with extra in-game features.
 They ran a viral marketing strategy with a website for a fictional religious cult, "The Epsilon Program", that offered users the chance to feature in the game as members of the cult.

-A re-release of the game was announced for PlayStation 4, Windows, and Xbox One at E3 2014.
+A re-release of the game was announced for PlayStation 4, Windows (PC), and Xbox One at E3 2014.
 This enhanced version features an increased draw distance, finer texture details, denser traffic, upgraded weather effects, and new wildlife and vegetation.
 It includes a new on-foot first-person view option, which required the development team to overhaul the animation system to accommodate first-person gameplay.
 The PlayStation 4 and Xbox One versions were released on 18 November 2014.
 The PC version, initially scheduled for simultaneous release with the console versions, was delayed until 14 April 2015.
 According to Rockstar, it required extra development time for "polish".
 The PC version is capable of 60 frames per second gameplay at 4K resolution, and the Rockstar Editor lets players capture and edit gameplay videos.

-Plans to develop single-player downloadable content were later scrapped as the team focused resources on Grand Theft Auto Online and Red Dead Redemption 2.
+Plans to develop single-player downloadable content (DLC) were later scrapped as the team focused resources on Grand Theft Auto Online and Red Dead Redemption 2.
+After Grand Theft Auto V's source code reportedly leaked online on 24 December 2023, possibly originating from members of Lapsus$, dataminers found at least eight sets of single-player DLC were in development but cancelled, including a Liberty City expansion.

 A new version, commonly referred to as "Expanded & Enhanced", was announced in June 2020.
 Released on 15 March 2022 for PlayStation 5 and Xbox Series X/S, it features technical enhancements and performance updates.
-A trailer released for the new version in September 2021 was met with negativity, becoming one of the most-disliked videos on PlayStation's YouTube channel; journalists noted that fans were frustrated by Rockstar's continued focus on the game instead of other projects such as a new Grand Theft Auto game, as well as the lack of apparent new features demonstrated in the trailer.
+A trailer released for the new version in September 2021 was met with negativity, becoming one of the most-disliked videos on PlayStation's YouTube channel; journalists noted that fans were frustrated by Rockstar's continued focus on the game instead of other projects such as a new Grand Theft Auto game, as well as an lack of apparent new features demonstrated in the trailer.
+The PC version received the enhancements in a free update on 4 March 2025.